Freshly Tapped spotlights one recently released beer, whether it be a flagship, one-off, seasonal, or modified recipe.

 “Usually people e-mail or text, especially nowadays, so when Adrien called I was like, ‘I hope something’s not wrong,’” Lee tells me.
 “He said, ‘I want to talk to you about something.’
 I was like, ‘OK… what do you want to talk about?
 Is it something serious?’
 He said he had an idea for a beer, yada yada yada, and asked if we would be into it.
 It was like, ‘Of course!’”

 “We like to collab – we’re a little slutty in that regard,” jokes Stafford.
 “It’s true.
 We get around.”

 Eight phone calls later, the megacollab had been set in motion.

 “I was sitting here thinking, ‘This isn’t fair,’” the Ocelot founder says.
 “I was like, ‘I can’t use these guys’ names for my own monetary benefit.”

-So, on August 20, Widman wrote an e-mail to eight collaborators.
+So, on August 20, Widman sent an e-mail to eight collaborators.

 “I’ve been thinking a lot about the opportunity and decided (with all of your permission) that I would like to can 12bbls of the probably 25bbl yield and donate all can proceeds to a charity,” the message read.
 “I don’t think it would be right to use your awesome brands and not do something good with it.”